funcool/buddy-auth/doc/user-guide.md

-It behaves very similarly to the _Token_ backend (previously explained) with the difference that this one does not need additional user defined logic to validate tokens, because as we previously said, everything is self contained.
+It behaves very similarly to the _Token_ backend (previously explained) with the difference that this one does not need additional user defined logic to validate tokens, because as we said previously, everything is self contained.

-This type of token mechanism enables a complete stateless authentication because the server does not need to store the token and related information, the token will contain all the needed information for authentication.
+This type of token mechanism enables a completely stateless authentication because the server does not need to store the token and related information, the token will contain all the needed information for authentication.